Philosophy, Computing, and Artificial Intelligence

 One way to help decide is to use forward reasoning.
 Forward reasoning can sometimes derive additional consequences that can be confirmed by past or future observations.
 The greater the number of such additional observations a hypothesis explains, the better the explanation.

 Another way to decide between possible explanations is in terms of the consistency of the explanation with observations.
 In the "grass is wet" example, there are two possible explanations of the grass is wet.
 It might be that it rained or that the sprinkler was on.
-Suppose, however, that the agent observes that there are clothes outside on the line and that the clothes are dry.
+Suppose, however, that the agent observes that on the line outside the clothes are dry.
 The hypothesis that it rained does not explain why the clothes are dry.
 In fact, the hypothesis is inconsistent with this observation.
-This inconsistency eliminates it rained as an explanation.
+This inconsistency eliminates it rained as an explanation of the grass is wet.

 One way to incorporate the consistency requirement is with the an integrity constraint.

 Let the integrity constraint be